 Members of staff occasionally transport children in their own cars.
-In order to do this, they must satisfy the following requirements:
+To do this, they must satisfy the following requirements:

 - Fully comprehensive insurance including business use identified on the policy - Car seats must be used for all children below 1.35m which must be provided by parents.